-Updated April 2018-

 Choosing to share your time, skills, knowledge, or food is great way to get involved.
 As the old saying goes, sharing is caring 😉 These are lesson we learn from a young age, but somehow many of us let this one slip along the way.
 Whether due to our time constraints or our own countless personal needs, our society has been trending towards greater isolation and individualism.
-Reconnect with your community and you’ll be help drive the sustainable motivation.
+Connecting with your community is a proven means of helping drive some of that good sustainable motivation.

-We cannot simply go off grid and hope for the best, the more effective long term strategy is to win over people, and use our shared goals and interests to work for a better future.
-We have so much to learn from one another, and as we grow and understand one another, our common purpose and struggles will further motivate and sustain us!
+We really do need others!
+Climate change is not something we can escape from anywhere on the planet.
+Simply going off grid and hoping for the best, is not an option (although I’m sure it may have crossed your mind at some point).
+The more effective long term strategy is to win over people.
+Use our shared goals and interests and work together for a better future.
+We have so much to learn from one another, and as we grow and better understand one another, our common purpose and struggles will further motivate and sustain us!

 Know Your Neighbors

 Start with your neighbors!
 Try saying hi and get to know the people next door, down the street, and in your neighborhood.
 I’ve heard many times how back in the day it used to be that we knew people better, that we weren’t so isolated, that times were good when we looked out for each other and knew one another’s names.
 Well go for it!
 Getting energized by the people in my neighborhood is certainly one of the ways I personally remain sustainably motivated;)